comms-id/policies/src/Comms.ID_Terms_of_Use.md

 - **Governing Law:** These Terms are governed by the laws of **Queensland, Australia**, and you agree to submit to the exclusive jurisdiction of the courts of that territory.
 - **Changes to These Terms:** We may modify these Terms from time to time.
 We will provide you with reasonable notice of any material changes.
 Your continued use of the platform after such changes constitutes your acceptance of the new Terms.

-For questions about these Terms, please contact us using the secure communications channels listed in our **Privacy Notice**.
+For questions about these Terms, please contact us using the secure communications channels listed in our **[Privacy Policy](/privacy)**.